Happy-Simon/pairwisePenReg/README.md

 # pairwisePenReg
-A R package conduct the pariwise fusion with ridge penalty
+A R package conducting the pariwise fusion with ridge penalty